-- Broad product offering.
+• Broad product offering.
 We focus on offering our customers a wide range of transportation and leisure products and services varying from a one-way high-speed ferry trip to complete mini-cruises combined with overnight hotel and spa stays.
 A large proportion of our products are sold by means of various product and travel packages.
-Travel packages may be tailored to suit customer preferences in each market as to the type of vessel, length of trip, use of conference facilities and other services, hotel accommodation in Tallinn and other features, such as various onshore leisure experiences. - Strong brand.
+Travel packages may be tailored to suit customer preferences in each market as to the type of vessel, length of trip, use of conference facilities and other services, hotel accommodation in Tallinn and other features, such as various onshore leisure experiences.

+• Strong brand.
 Our high market share, high-quality products and services and the regularity and flexible offering of our vessel departures have supported the creation of a strong brand and a competitive advantage.
-We are especially well-established and enjoy strong positive brand recognition in Estonia and Finland, while in Sweden we continue to focus on increasing our positive brand recognition.
+We are especially well-established and enjoy strong positive "Tallink" brand recognition in Estonia and Finland, while in Sweden we continue to focus on increasing positive brand recognition.
+In addition, we operate under the "Silja" brand, which is a well-known brand in the Northern Baltic Region, especially in Sweden and Finland.
+For additional information on "Silja" brand, please see section "Silja Overview".
 Our strong brand has helped us to create an increasingly loyal customer base.
 Our customer base has been strengthened through our rapidly growing loyalty club program, which has increased the number of repeat customers.
-We seek to reinforce customer loyalty and strengthen further our brand recognition by approaching our customers in a manner tailored specifically to each of our geographic markets through our wide sales network with dedicated marketing offices and agents in each market. - Competitive cost base.
+We seek to reinforce customer loyalty and strengthen further our brand recognition by approaching our customers in a manner tailored specifically to each of our geographic markets through our wide sales network with dedicated marketing offices and agents in each market.

+• Competitive cost base.
 We actively manage and monitor our costs.
 Through our investment and fleet renewal program, we have introduced new vessels operating at a lower cost per passenger than our previous vessels, thereby increasing the profitability of our fleet.
-As the majority of our onshore and onboard employee and administrative costs derive from Estonia, we benefit from the generally lower cost levels in Estonia compared to Finland or Sweden, where most of our key competitors are based.
 We believe that we also have fewer onshore personnel than most of our competitors.
-In addition, due to the ongoing transitional period following Estonia's accession to the European Union, we currently benefit from a corporate income tax regime under which income tax is not charged on profits when accrued but deferred until profits are distributed to shareholders, third parties or otherwise. - Experienced management team with a proven track record.
+In addition, due to the ongoing transitional period following Estonia's accession to the European Union, we currently benefit from a corporate income tax regime under which income tax is not charged on profits when accrued but deferred until profits are distributed to shareholders, third parties or otherwise.

+• Experienced management team with a proven track record.
 We have a proven track record of investment and innovation.
 Since the late 1990s, our current management has successfully changed our operating model and launched and implemented our investment and growth plan to date.
 Our management has been instrumental in our transformation into a leading operator of mini-cruise and passenger transport and ro-ro cargo services in the Northern Baltic Sea region.
 We believe that our growth strategy, and particularly our investment and fleet renewal program, demonstrates our management's understanding of the dynamics of our market and has resulted in considerable growth of our business operations, market shares and profitability.